-The Town will develop a reasonable and cost-effective approach to achieve the regular maintenance and resurfacing of Town roads.
-It would be beneficial, particularly in regard to developing the annual budget, if a 3-5-year Capital Improvement Plan (CIP) is developed each July or August, well before the annual budget is set for the following year.
+- 1. The Town will develop a reasonable and cost-effective approach to achieve the regular maintenance and resurfacing of Town roads.
+It would be beneficial, particularly in regard to developing the annual budget, if a 3-5-year Capital Improvement Plan (CIP) should be developed each July or August, well before the annual budget is set for the following year.
 This plan should specify the roads and/or bridges to be maintained or resurfaced in the upcoming budget cycle, the methods to be used, and the anticipated costs.
 It should also incorporate any significant anticipated costs for other Town facilities, such as the Community Center.
 The intent of the CIP is to schedule expenses in a way that reduces year-to-year variation; it may be necessary to prepare for larger costs by setting aside funds toward those projects for several years before they are completed, and/or to borrow funds.
 The Town Board may want to consider establishing a work group to assist in development of the Capital Improvement Plan; the first iteration of this plan should be completed by August 2023.
-(Also see sections 3.B. and 3.C.).

-&lt;sup>16 A copy of these pages is found in Section E, Appendix B.

-- 2. The Town will pursue written agreements with each community involved in a shared road maintenance effort.
+(Also see sections 3.B. and 3.C.). - 2.
+The Town will pursue written agreements with each community involved in a shared road maintenance effort.
 This would help to establish continuity as members of governing bodies change.
+These need not be legally binding documents but should at least serve to set down in writing the current verbal agreements (also see section 9.B.).

+18 A copy of these pages is found in Section E, Appendix B.

-These need not be legally binding documents but should at least serve to set down in writing the current verbal agreements (also see section 9.B.). - 3.
-The Town will post weight limits on Town roads to prevent the untimely destruction of the roads and to reduce repair costs for the Town, especially any roads at risk of increased truck traffic due to regional traffic patterns.
+3. The Town will post weight limits on Town roads to prevent the untimely destruction of the roads and to reduce repair costs for the Town, especially any roads at risk of in-creased truck traffic due to regional traffic patterns.
 (Also see section 3.B.).